uspnick/ResponsiveMenuBar/README.md

 * menu.css: The CSS code for the menu bar and popup menu.
 * menu.js: The JavaScript code for the menu bar and popup menu.
 * jquery-3.5.1.min.js: The jQuery library required for the JavaScript code to work.
 * 01.html ...
-08.html  - empty files with titles to test menu.html
+08.html  - simple html files with titles to test menu.html
 * common.js - is used in 01.html ...
 08.html to post Message to the parent to translate a mouse click inside iframe.
 * common.css - is used in 01.html ...
 08.html to set fonts